mcpalek/ansible-docker-swarm/README.md

 Docker swarm installation with ansible, for several different Linux distros.
 It is tested with Rocky,CentOS , RedHat and Ubuntu

+For Ubuntu I added my user to docker group

+- name: Ensure the current user (aca in this case) is added to Docker group if not already a member
+  user:
+    name: aca  # Replace with the actual username
+    group: docker
+    append: true
+  become: true

 In inventory  file ***inventory.yaml*** you should change the IP addresses of your servers

 First create an ssh key  ``` ssh-keygen -t ed25519 -C "ansible"``` /home/aca/.ssh/ansible  # I wrote my users home folder but you will write your user